Principles of operator algebras: 4c. Trace class operators

 But this latter result follows by using the polar decomposition theorem.

 (7) With a bit more care, we obtain from this the estimate $||ST||_1\leq||S||\cdot||T||_1$ from the statement.
 As for the last assertion, this is clear as well. \end{proof}

 This was for the basic theory of the trace class operators.
 Much more can be said, and we refer here to the literature, such as Lax \cite{lax}.
-We will be back to this.
+In what concerns us, we will be back to these operators later in this book, in Part III, when discussing operator algebras.